-- Vinegar can aid in removing stubborn stains such as coffee and tea.
+- Vinegar can aid in removing stubborn stains such as those caused by coffee and tea.
 Soak the stain in a solution of 1/3 cup vinegar to 2/3 cup of water.
-After soaking, hang items out in sun until dry.
+After soaking, hang items out in the sun until dry.

 - Use a mixture of 50 percent vinegar to 50 percent water as a stain treatment before washing any items that are stained.
 Keep this near the washer in a spray bottle.
 This solution costs way less than name-brand stain removers and contains no petrochemicals.

 - Apple cider vinegar is a great hair conditioner.
 Mix with water in a 1-to-1 ratio in an old shampoo or conditioner bottle.
 Apply to hair and allow to sit for a couple minutes, then rinse.

 - Rinse it through hair to detangle and reduce frizziness.